3 Rules of Thumb for Finding a Marketing Job

 1. Find Your Focus

-The first place many job seekers start is online.
-That works, but in an age of information overload, it’s easy to get overwhelmed before you even get started.
+The first step in finding a marketing job online.
+That works, but in an age of information overload, it’s easy to feel overwhelmed before even starting.
 For example, a quick Google search with the terms “marketing jobs DC” yields 45 MILLION results!
 The same search on a popular online job board yields 9,000 results – a little less extreme, but you get the idea: going online and sending your resume into the abyss is not likely the best use of your time or talents.

-Instead, we recommend focusing on one or two job titles or areas of expertise that are closely aligned with your background and goals.
+Instead, we recommend focusing on one or two job titles or areas of expertise.
+Choose a handful that closely align with your background and goals.
 For example, if you have experience working with search engine marketing and optimizing websites, you might start with a term like “digital marketing manager.”
 With this slight modification, your online job search will instantly become more focused and you will narrow in on opportunities much faster.

 2. Form You, Inc.